GabrielFrigo4/MakeLua/MAKE_WLUA.md

-### What is "windowless Lua"?
+### What is "Windowless Lua"?

-Windowless Lua does not create a console window.
+  - Windowless Lua does not create a console window.
     It runs invisible for user.

-Please note that "windowless" means "doesn't have stdin, stdout and stderr".
+  - Please note that "windowless" means "doesn't have stdin, stdout and stderr".
     You will not be able to see error message.
     `io.read()`, `io.write()` and `print()` in your Lua script will not work.
     But in some situations invisible Lua is just what you need very much.
     For example, to avoid a GUI application (especially a game) to lose input focus when some background Lua script is started.

 ----